ShiyuanJack/ShiyuanJack.github.io/_pages/publications.md

 Submitted to *IEEE Wireless Communications & Networking Conference(WCNC)*, 2022
 <br><br><br>
+A Lightweight Encryption Scheme for Secure Message Transmission in VANETs with Blockchain

+Submitted to *IEEE Wireless Communications & Networking Conference(WCNC)*, 2022

 EDPPA: An efficient distance-based privacy preserving authentication protocol in VANET

 Submitted to *Peer-to-Peer Networking and Applications*, 2021